 - The head of the Irish government is called the Taoiseach

 A good rule of thumb is that anything you know before you start writing is common knowledge and therefore doesn't need to be referenced and anything you find out during your work has to be referenced.
+Here's a flow chart that might help:

 How to Reference